aGrUM 3.1.1

 bool _applyMeekRules_ (MixedGraph &graph, NodeId xj)

-void _propagatesOrientationInChainOfRemainingEdges_ (gum::MixedGraph &graph)
+void _propagatesOrientationInChainOfRemainingEdges_ (MixedGraph &graph)

 void _complete_ (MixedGraph &graph)